 Final Thoughts on Peloton Bike Weights

-In comparison to other light rubberized weights on the market, the only difference between Peloton’s bike weights and others is the hefty price tag!
+In comparison to other light rubberized weights on the market, there’s not a whole lot of difference between Peloton’s bike weights and other light neoprene weights!

 Peloton weights offer a beautiful modern design in a minimalist color palette but they won’t really enhance your workout – you can do all of the same moves just as effectively with less expensive dumbbells.